odrevet/C_HTTP/README.md

 ./http_req www.example.com "/index.php?id=42&action=foo"
 ```

-* the hostname is not prefixed by 'http://'
+* Hostname is not prefixed with `http://`
-* the usage of quotes to prevent special character to mess with the terminal
+* Usage of quotes to prevent special character to mess with the terminal